nick-novak/Goals-n-such/something-new/something-new.md

 # Something New

 ### One new thing/fact/question answered per day.
-I can look back on evrything that I learned this year.
+I can look back on everything that I learned this year.
 All 365 of them.

 (:star: == uber interesting/outsanding)